wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 this scenario should be avoided by having a dedicated "leader core" that steals from other core's work queue and perform sequential log writes on behalf of the other cores.

+2. In a log-structured KV store, the allocator metadata does not need to be persisted eagerly to the NVM since the log itself already contains allocation information and can be used to fully reconstruct allocator metadata.

 This paper proposes FlatStore, a log-structured key-value store designed for NVM.
 FlatStore addresses the bandwidth under-utilization problem in prior works and addresses the issue with careful examination of NVM performance